 Language apps and online language courses, such as those run by the BBC, can be really helpful if you’re new to a language or want to learn in a flexible way that suits a busy lifestyle.

 Additionally, while there are certain things you can learn relatively easily through an app, such as learning common greetings and sayings in Portuguese and learning basic vocabulary and grammar, there are some drawbacks.

 This is because, while an online course can help you improve your reading and writing skills in Portuguese, you might find it harder to develop your speaking and listening skills to the same level, unless the course incorporates exercises that practice these areas.

-Ideally, when learning Portuguese, you should have regular exposure to the language as it’s spoken, and you should also have the opportunity to speak in Portuguese as well.
+Ideally, when learning Portuguese in Glasgow, you should have regular exposure to the language as it’s spoken, and you should also have the opportunity to speak in Portuguese as well.
 This is why having a Portuguese tutor that you can converse with while speaking Portuguese can be so beneficial, as a tutor: